cville/conduct/README.md

 The code of conduct names expectations on each member of the community, naming specific behaviors which are acceptable or not.
 To accomplish this, the code of conduct needs to provide a balance between:

-* A short version, which (a) is a quick read, and (b) has enough detail to understand the long version.
+* A short version, which (a) is a quick read, and (b) has enough detail to understand the nature of the long version without having to read the entire long version.
 * A long version, which makes very clear how to implement the code of conduct and respond to specific scenarios.

 The code of conduct is best served as a single document for visibility and transparency to everyone.